 Dyeing plastic products like toys, containers, and consumer electronics with these dyes adds color and improves their aesthetic appeal.

-In the printing industry, synthetic dyes are widely used to produce magazines, newspapers, books, and packaging.
+Synthetic dyes are widely used in the printing industry to produce magazines, newspapers, books, and packaging.

-There are various types of synthetic dyes, each has its pros and cons and applications.
+There are various synthetic dyes, each of which has pros, cons, and applications.
 The following are the most common types of synthetic dyes:

 Synthetic dyes are classified in the top 7 ways based on various criteria, including the dyeing process, chemical structure, and application.
 The following are classifications of synthetic dyes, which are included but not limited to: